nrfconnect/sdk-nrf/samples/wifi/shell/README.rst

    :local:
    :depth: 2

-This sample allows you to test Nordic Semiconductor's Wi-Fi chipsets.
+This sample allows you to test Nordic Semiconductor's Wi-Fi® chipsets.

 Requirements
 ************